Appraisals might seem a bit mysterious, but appraisers follow a pretty strict process when assigning a value to a property. Let's talk about it!

 The Financial Institutions Reform, Recovery, and Enforcement Act (FIRREA) created the first federal oversight of appraisers.
 FIRREA mandates that states regulate and license appraisers.

 FIRREA officially recognizes The Appraisal Foundation, a nonprofit comprised of representatives from major appraisal organizations, as the source of appraisers' professional standards and qualifications for licensing.
-The Appraisal Foundation helps states decide how to regulate their appraisers and has created this handy guide to understanding appraisals for consumers.
+The Appraisal Foundation helps states decide how to regulate their appraisers and has created this handy guide to understanding consumer appraisals.

 Who Chooses the Appraiser?

-Appraisals can be ordered for any number of reasons, but if the appraisal is being ordered by a lender for the purpose of deciding whether or not to make a loan to purchase (or refinance) a property, the lender will choose the appraiser.
+Appraisals can be ordered for any number of reasons, but if a lender is ordering the appraisal to decide whether or not to make a loan to purchase (or refinance) a property, the lender will choose the appraiser.

 While they get to choose the appraiser, the appraiser can't be affiliated with the lender.
 That would be a conflict of interest.